bigelephant/string/README.md

 This is a string helper class for things like turning strings into URL friendly slugs.

-To install add the following to your `composer.json` file :
+To install add the following to your `composer.json` file:

 ```json
 "bigelephant/string": "dev-master"